briangmilnes/APAS-AI/apas-ai/docs/RustTermsCorrected.md

 - SCREAMING_SNAKE_CASE for constants and statics.
 - Leading underscores mark intentionally unused bindings.

+Rust uses crate:: inside your crate's source even though it knows the crate name.
+So if you go looking at source file (through some search) you can't immediately see which crate your source is in.

 ## Macros

 Rust macros (syntactic macros) are defined with the macro_rules! form or the newer